GaiaNet-AI/docs/docs/node-guide/fine-tune/cpu.md

 sidebar_position: 1
 ---

-# How to fine tune a model on a large CPU machine
+# Fine tune a model on a CPU machine